jcaip/jcaip.github.io/about.md

 I spent this summer interning at [Blend](https://blend.com/), an amazing company that I'm very grateful to work for.
 I'm on the data team at Blend, where my job is twofold - firstly to develop and maintain the infrastructure that creates Blend's data and secondly to analyze and apply that data to improve the home mortgage experience.

 Blend was such an amazing experience that I decided to take a gap year from UCLA.
 I'm currently a machine learning engineer on the data team, working towards creating the first intelligent and data-driven products at Blend.
+I'm excited for the opportunities that Blend will face and to grow with the company!

+You can read a bit more about Blend [here](https://techcrunch.com/2017/08/24/blend-100-million/) and [here](https://news.greylock.com/our-investment-in-blend-4dd6a6106442).

 You can check out my resume [here](/resources/Jesse_Cai_Resume.pdf) for more professional information.